 If you think taxes are high now, you might be shocked by how high they were in the 1940s.
 President Franklin Roosevelt set out to tax the rich more heavily by raising the top tax 79% — though it’s important to note that the top tax rate had first been raised from 25% to 63% by the Hoover administration, according to historian Joseph Thorndike.

 Revenue acts enacted during Roosevelt’s presidency attempted to close tax loopholes used by the wealthy and raise both individual and corporate tax rates.
 But the wealthy weren’t the only ones hit by high tax rates.
 Income taxes also increased on the middle class, and tax withholding from paychecks was introduced.

 Tax rates increased again to help fund World War II.
-By 1944, the top income-tax rate for individuals was 94 percent.
-But that rate was lowered to 86.45 percent by the Revenue Act of 1945, which reduced tax revenue by $6 billion.
+By 1944, the top income-tax rate for individuals was 94%.
+But that rate was lowered to 86.45% by the Revenue Act of 1945, which reduced tax revenue by approximately $6 billion.

 Tax Cut of 1948